 Planning Your Postdoc

-According to the above study conducted by the Committee on Science, Engineering and Public Policy of the National Academy of Sciences (“Enhancing the Postdoctoral Experience for Scientists and Engineers”, National Academy Press, ©2000), the best time for a postdoc to evaluate a potential postdoctoral position is before signing on.
+According to a study conducted by the Committee on Science, Engineering and Public Policy of the National Academy of Sciences (“Enhancing the Postdoctoral Experience for Scientists and Engineers”), the best time for a postdoc to evaluate a potential postdoctoral position is before signing on.
 It may be difficult to adjust the major conditions of an appointment once it is underway.

 You may want to ask the following questions of a potential mentor/adviser: